redpelicans/todo_boilerplate/README.md

 #### fake.js

 A simple template to implement simple unit tests.
-In Tetris context you will try to test every functions or classes from server or client code.
+In todo context you will try to test every functions or classes from server or client code.
 Just import your files and check (http://shouldjs.github.io/)[should] documentation to extend the test.

 #### redux.js